robertorcosta/azure-docs.pt-br/articles/databox-online/azure-stack-edge-j-series-deploy-virtual-machine-cli-python.md

         > [!IMPORTANT]
         > Você só pode configurar uma porta para computação.

     2. Habilite a computação no adaptador de rede.
-O Azure Stack Edge criará e gerenciará um comutador virtual correspondente a esse adaptador de rede.
+O Azure Stack Edge Pro criará e gerenciará um comutador virtual correspondente a esse adaptador de rede.

     <!--If you decide to use another network interface for compute, make sure that you: